 10. The Algonquin Hotel Has a Resident Cat

 The current Algonquin cat in residence, the eighth Hamlet.

 The Algonquin’s tradition of having a resident cat in the hotel began in the 1930s when Frank Case took in a “raggly-taggly,” abandoned, stray cat that wandered off the street into the hotel one day.
 The cat was originally named Rusty by Case, but actor John Barrymore, a frequent guest of the hotel, decided the cat needed a more theatrical name, changing it to Hamlet.
 According to NPR, Rusty drank his milk out of a champagne glass, talk about a fancy cat.

 With the renaming of Rusty began an new hotel tradition in which each male cat would be named Hamlet, and female cat Matilda.
-Since, Rusty-turned-Hamlet, the hotel has been home to a three Matildas and seven Hamlets.
-Today, the role of Algonquin cat is fulfilled by the third Matilda.
-Should you wish to contact the cat but do not have the time to visit in person, she can be reached via email, or you can even find her on Facebook and Twitter.
+Since, Rusty-turned-Hamlet, the hotel has been home to a three Matildas and eight Hamlets.
+Today, the role of Algonquin cat is fulfilled by the eighth Hamlet.
+Should you wish to contact the cat but do not have the time to visit in person, he can be reached via email, or you can even find him on Facebook, Twitter, and of course, Instagram.

 Want to know more about Matilda?
 Check out our interview with Matilda, the Algonquin Cat.

 The third, most recent Matilda on the front desk at the Algonquin Hotel.